parkertoddbrooks/ERA-Protocol/readme.md

 │   └── live-scenario-cues.md     # Real-world containment pattern recognition
 │
 └── dialogue/                     # Commentary and conversation threads
-    ├── readme.md                 # Overview of Dialogue, and hoe to contribute └── contributors/             # Authored dialogues and submissions └── parker/               # Contributions by Parker
+    ├── readme.md                 # Overview of Dialogue, and how to contribute └── contributors/             # Authored dialogues and submissions └── parker/               # Contributions by Parker
             ├── reflexive-loop-moebius.md